Friends of the Rubicon

 We are also about responsible use of the trail.
 We don't advocate building new bypasses or using shortcuts around the established trail and existing bypasses.
 We advocate obeying the rules and the law, as well as trail ethics.

 We now sit at the table as an official permanent member of the Rubicon Oversight Committee (ROC) that will guide the future of the Rubicon Trail.
-With the ROC, FOTR is working on a long term, strategic Master Plan for the Rubicon Trail.

 Top of Page